Wildlife in DuPage County

 - Removal of wildlife from inside the living area of a residence (the living area does not include chimneys, attics, crawl spaces or under stoops or decks).

-- Removal of wildlife that has become trapped or entangled in a manner in which it cannot free itself (examples: stuck in car engine, trapped in a fence, etc.).
+- Removal of wildlife that has become trapped or entangled in a manner in which it cannot free itself (examples: trapped in a fence, etc.).

 Residents with wild animals in chimneys, attics, crawl spaces or under decks should contact a licensed animal trapper (link below) or removal service.